 With debt funding, your company generates debt you must pay back to have access to cash today.
 Common examples are loans and lines of credit.
-Debt funding is the route most businesses go, but it's not without its challenges.
-Almost a quarter of businesses had a financing shortfall last year despite applying for financing, according to the Small Business Credit Survey.
+Debt funding is the route most businesses go, but it’s not without its challenges.
+According to the Small Bussiness Credit Survey, almost a quarter of businesses had a financing shortfall last year despite applying for financing.

 Typical Sources of Debt Funding

 - Online lenders

 With equity funding, your company relinquishes a portion of ownership in exchange for cash.
 Last year marked record highs for venture capital, with approximately $130 billion raised per Statista.
 This may make it easier for some to strike up deals in the months ahead.
 You’ll see similar investors on the TV show Shark Tank, for example, though the relationships you might form with your investors will be somewhat different and tailored to meet both your needs.

 Choosing Between Debt and Equity

 Equity funding solutions work best if you’re comfortable giving up some control of your company and have connections.
 Expectations of rapid growth are also required, as your investors will want a quick return on their investment.
 For this reason, it tends to work best for startups rather than established small businesses that need cash to cover expenses or grow.
 It can also be challenging to connect with venture capitalists or angel investors who are primed to hear a pitch.

 Most small business owners will find it much easier to secure debt funding.
 Going this route, you’ll have a debt to pay back, but you won’t be giving up control or tied to an investor for an extended period or the life of the business.
 It’s also usually much faster than equity funding.